 already feel the pressure of another.

 Hatred is our first response.
-And lovers,

 are they not forever invading one another's